 The student told me that he noticed the firearm needed cleaning, but was shocked to find that the malfunction was caused by the firearm being so dirty.
 This was an eye-opening experience for the student.

 He learned that firearms don't necessarily have to be covered in rust, mud or sand, to be dirty enough to cause a malfunction.
-We decided during that talk, that I should address this in an article.
+This is obviously an extreme example of not cleaning a gun.
+But, I thought I could address firearm maintenece in an article.
 So, here we are.

 Now, yes it is true that I spent a fair amount of my life in the Marine Corps infantry, which means I also spent a great deal of time cleaning firearms.
 I am not suggesting that you clean your firearms to a condition that would cause Chesty Puller to crack an approving grin from beyond the grave.
-I am however, going to explain why cleaning and maintaining your firearms will save your life.
+I am, however, going to explain why cleaning and maintaining your firearms is a good habit.

 How often should you clean your firearms?

 That depends on use.
-Cleaning your firearms after every time you shoot is probably impractical for most of us.
-I would recommend cleaning your firearm after a certain number of rounds.
-Some firearms are better at functioning dirty and some ammunition leaves more debris, making your gun dirtier than others.
+Cleaning your firearms after every time you shoot is probably impractical for most of u, and truthfully unnecessary.
+I would recommend using some sound reasoning.
+Some ammunition leaves your gun dirtier than others.
+And some cleaners and lube can cause

 A dirty magazine can cause failure to feed malfunctions.
 Failure to feed refers to the inability for a cartridge to enter the chamber.

-A dirty extractor can cause problems with casing extraction.
-Improperly oiled internals can wreak havoc on trigger operation.
+A dirty extractor can cause problems with casing extraction. bone dry internals can wreak havoc on the gun's operation.
 If any of these things happen to you in a deadly force situation it could prove catastrophic.

 Safety Concerns And Materials